johnbillion/wp-crontrol/docs/docs/how-to-use.md

 * Add and remove custom cron schedules.
 * Export and download cron event lists as a CSV file.

+## Installation

+Install and activate WP Crontrol as you would any other WordPress plugin.
+[You can download it here on WordPress.org](https://wordpress.org/plugins/wp-crontrol/).

 ## Manage cron events

 Go to the Tools → Cron Events menu to manage cron events.